phanison898/phanison898/README.md

 #### 👦 ABOUT ME

 I'm **Phanison** aka `Phani Kumar`.
-I'm a full time **Automation & DevOps Engineer** and freelance **Full Stack Developer** based in Bangalore, INDIA.
+I'm a full time **SEDT & DevOps Engineer** and freelance **Full Stack Developer** based in Bangalore, INDIA.
 I always try to compete with the world, which makes me a better person than I am yesterday

 ---